ruisp666/udacity_projects/DeepRL/Project2 Continuous Control/README.md

 ### Instructions
-Although one can quickly get the agent to train by following the steps on `Continuous_Control.ipynb` (use cell 7 to train the agent, and cell 26 to make the trained agent play the game), it is important to note that when loading the agent (line "from model import ddpgAgent"):
+Although one can quickly get the agent to train by following the steps on `Continuous_Control.ipynb` (use cell 7 to train the agent, and cell 26 to make the trained agent play the game), it is important to note that when loading the agent (line "from ddpg_mod import Agent"):
-1. The agent depends on the replay buffer class and on the ActorNetwork and CriticNetwork from the network module.
+1. The agent depends on :
+ - replay buffer and noise classes located in utils.py.
+ - The actor and critic networks located in ddpg_gen_agent.py.
 2. The two neural networks architecture are implemented in the ActorCritic.py module, but their optimisation is carried in the agent class.
 The optimized weights are saved in trained_networks.